Nanny Induction

 When you hire someone to look after your children in your home, you owe it to the nanny and to yourself to have a very clear picture of exactly what the nanny's duties and responsibilities will involve

-If this nanny is taking over from a previous nanny, it is a good idea to have a week or two of handovers.
+If this nanny is taking over from a previous nanny, having a week or two of handovers of nanny responsibilities is a good idea.
 Or, as the employer, you may need to take a week off to settle the nanny in with your children and home.

 Looking for Childcare?
 Send us your Requirements